You've Seen 100 Species. How Many Exist?

 Computed efficiently from the fingerprint without enumerating all leave-one-out samples.

-Archer, Park, and Pillow (2012, 2014) showed that the Pitman-Yor process -- a two-parameter generalization of the Dirichlet process -- is a better prior for entropy estimation because it generates power-law tails.(8) The process has discount $d \in [0, 1)$ and concentration $\alpha > -d$ .
-When $d > 0$ , the number of distinct symbols grows as $O(n^d)$ rather than $O(\log n)$ for the Dirichlet process ( $d = 0$ ), making it appropriate for natural language, species distributions, and network degree distributions.
+Archer, Park, and Pillow (2012, 2014) showed that the Pitman-Yor process, a two-parameter generalization of the Dirichlet process, is a better prior for entropy estimation because it generates power-law tails.8 The process has discount d[0,1)d \in [0, 1) and concentration α>d\alpha > -d.
+When d>0d > 0, the number of distinct symbols grows as O(nd)O(n^d) rather than O(logn)O(\log n) for the Dirichlet process (d=0d = 0), making it appropriate for natural language, species distributions, and network degree distributions.
+A related Bayesian approach is the NSB estimator of Nemenman, Shafee, and Bialek (2001), standard in neuroscience, which places a prior approximately uniform over entropy values – a practically useful invariance when the support size is unknown.21

 use fingerprints::{Fingerprint, entropy_pitman_yor_nats, pitman_yor_params_hat, to_bits};